-Cameras with Shortcut button can be configured to use either, - Shortcut, Flash, Timer, ISO, or Video buttons to enter <ALT> mode, the Shortcut button is the default.
+\ Cameras with a Shortcut button can be configured in Miscellaneous stuff to use either, - Shortcut, Flash, Timer, ISO, or Video buttons to enter <ALT> mode, the Shortcut button is the default, press the button with a short momentary press, and for the original Canon function, press and hold slightly longer. - See: <ALT> mode button on Page 43.